ClickHouse/clickhouse-rs/README.md

 Note: [ch2rs](https://github.com/ClickHouse/ch2rs) is useful to generate a row type from ClickHouse.

+## Validation

+Starting from 0.14.0, the crate uses `RowBinaryWithNamesAndTypes` format by default, which allows row types validation against the ClickHouse schema.
+This enables clearer error messages in case of schema mismatch at the cost of performance.
+Additionally, with enabled validation, the crate supports structs with correct field names and matching types, but incorrect order of the fields, with an additional slight (5-10%) performance penalty.

+If you are looking to maximize performance, you could disable validation using `Client::with_validation(false)`.
+When validation is disabled, the client switches to `RowBinary` format usage instead.

+The downside with plain `RowBinary` is that instead of clearer error messages, a mismatch between `Row` and database schema will result in a `NotEnoughData` error without specific details.

+However, depending on the dataset, there might be x1.1 to x3 performance improvement, but that highly depends on the shape and volume of the dataset.

+It is always recommended to measure the performance impact of validation in your specific use case.
+Additionally, writing smoke tests to ensure that the row types match the ClickHouse schema is highly recommended, if you plan to disable validation in your application.

 ## Usage

 To use the crate, add this to your `Cargo.toml`:

 ```toml
 [dependencies]
 clickhouse = "0.13.3"